Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Analysis of HBOT and HBOTP

 which means that the relation \eqref{th-OTP-pf-11} obeys the conditions of Lemma \ref{lem-two-level-geometric}.
 It follows from Lemma \ref{lem-two-level-geometric} that \eqref{th-OTP-1} holds with $\theta=\frac{b+\sqrt{b^2+4\eta\beta}}{2}<1$ and $C_1,C_2$ are given by \eqref{th-OTP-2}. $\Box$ \end{proof}

-The error bound (\ref{th-OTP-1}) indicates that the iterates $ x^p$ generated by the algorithms can approximate the significant components $x_S$ of the solution of the linear inverse problem.
+The error bound (\ref{th-OTP-1}) indicates that the iterate $ x^p$ generated by the algorithms can approximate $x_S,$ the significant components of the solution to the linear inverse problem.
 In particular, we immediately obtain the following convergence result for the algorithms.